klaytn/kips/KIPs/kip-draft_kgp6.md

 The smart contract will have the following enum to track the status of the contract:

-- `Initialized`: The initial state of the contract.
+- `Initialized - 0`: The initial state of the contract.
-- `Registered`: Senders and receivers registered.
+- `Registered - 1`: Senders and receivers registered.
-- `isApproved`: Senders approved.
+- `isApproved - 2`: Senders approved.
-- `Finalized`: Rebalance executed and finalized.
+- `Finalized - 3`: Rebalance executed and finalized.

 #### Life Cycle

 The contract status should follow the ENUM order above during status change.
 The only way to go to previous state is by calling Reset() function.

 ![](../assets/kip-103/lifecycle.png)

+Status transition

+- Initialized → Registered → Approved → Finalized ✅
+- Initialized → Registered → Finalized ❌
+- Initialized → Approved ❌
+- Initialized → Finalized ❌

 #### Structs